Barnesmore Gap Trail

 Who Killed Clara From Cushendun?

-Clara Baxter has alas been found murdered – her body was found dumped at Murlough Bay but evidence suggests the murder was committed elsewhere.
-Start your hunt for clues at Cushendun and see where they take you…
+Local beauty Clara Baxter has been found murdered!
+Her body was found dumped at Murlough Bay and alas her remains are anything but pretty!
+Evidence suggests the murder was committed elsewhere, and she was known to be a good swimmer.
+So start your hunt for clues at Cushendun and see where they take you…

 To purchase this Whodunit Hunt with credit / debit / Amex card please click here.